pikvm/pikvm/docs/faq.md

 ## Web UI problems

 ??? question "Chrome Certificate Issue"
-    The latest versions of Chrome do not allow access to the page with a self signed certificate, so if you see the following screen when loading the PiKVM website:
+    The latest versions of Chrome does not allow access to the page with a self signed certificate, so if you see the following screen when loading the PiKVM website:

     <img src="chrome.png" alt="Chrome Blocking" width="400"/>